 Granular activated carbon (GAC) is very effective in improving water quality in distribution systems.
 It was added to all of our treatment processes to aid in the additional removal of organics that, when combined with chlorine, create disinfection byproducts (DBPs) regulated by the EPA.
-GAC also provides improved water taste and odor, and it is proven to be highly effective at removing both manufactured and naturally occurring contaminants that are being found in a growing number of water supplies across the country.
+GAC also provides improved water taste and odor, and it is proven to be highly effective at removing both manufactured and naturally occurring contaminants that are discovered in a growing number of water supplies across the country.
+(See the related section on PFAS.)
 While testing has shown our service areas are not impacted by these contaminants, GAC provides an added level of treatment for the protection of our drinking water.
-(See the section on PFAS.)

 Installation of the GAC systems was completed in 2018 and the reduction of DBPs has been significant.
-We are extremely proud of the results that have been achieved because they demonstrate how community support and investment in our water treatment will result in excellent drinking water quality now and for years to come.
+We are extremely proud of the results because they demonstrate how community support and investment in our water treatment will result in excellent drinking water quality now and for years to come.